-Services that are covered for you What you must pay when you get these services Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older.
-For people with diabetes, screening for diabetic retinopathy is covered once per year.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Up to one routine eye exam each year.
-Up to \$150 reimbursement for eyeglasses (lenses and frames) or contact lenses every two years.
-You pay a group selected copay for Medicare- covered exams to diagnose and treat diseases and conditions of the eye, including an annual glaucoma screening for people at risk.
-You pay a group selected copay for supplemental routine eye exams. \$0 copay for -one pair of Medicare- covered eyeglasses (lenses and frames) or contact lenses after cataract surgery.
+- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older. - For people with diabetes, screening for diabetic retinopathy is covered once per year. - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - Up to one routine eye exam each year. - Up to \$150 reimbursement for eyeglasses (lenses and frames) or contact lenses every two years.

+You pay a group selected copay for Medicarecovered exams to diagnose and treat diseases and conditions of the eye, including an annual glaucoma screening for people at risk.

+You pay a group selected copay for supplemental routine eye exams.

+\$0 copay for one pair of Medicarecovered eyeglasses (lenses and frames) or contact lenses after cataract surgery.
 You pay any additional costs for upgraded frames and lenses.

 Up to \$150 reimbursement for eyeglasses (lenses and frames) or contact lenses every two years.

-Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" There is no coinsurance,
+iWelcome to Medicare" Preventive Visit